Detailed course offerings (Time Schedule) are available for

 EDSPE 504 Special Education and the Law (3) Brown

 Overview of major state and federal laws affecting the operation and management of special education programs in public schools.
-Emphasis on procedural and substantive rights of children with disabling conditions.
-Offered: jointly with EDLPS 516; W.
+Emphasis upon procedural and substantive rights of children with disabling conditions.
+Offered: jointly with EDLPS 516.

 Details a systematic instructional process for the education of students with moderate to severe or profound disabilities.
 Includes instructional methods and materials designed to promote the development of skills that are required in school, home, and community settings, and to reduce challenging behaviors.